-Well, by definition most people have average length limbs, so strength standards can still give us a ballpark estimate of how we compare to others.
+Well, by definition most people have average length limbs and tendon attachment points, so strength standards can still give us a ballpark estimate of how we compare to others.

 That said, just keep in mind that if you’re significantly weaker or stronger on some lifts, it could be that your anatomy is just better suited to some exercises than others.